folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 ```
 [
   {
-   "id" : "mod-tags-0.6.0-SNAPSHOT.35.1",
+   "id": "mod-tags-0.6.0-SNAPSHOT.35.1",
-   "action" : "enable"
+   "action": "enable"
   }
 ]
 ```

 Edit the `package.json` file.
-Specify the branch of ui-tags we want to include in the build.
+Specify the branch of ui-tags that we want to include in the build.

 ```
 "dependencies": {